 “In deference to the feelings so eloquently expressed in these proceedings and which were no doubt, conveyed to the Union of India, the award was, in fact, not conferred and the proposal was dropped.
 We need not, therefore, go into the question whether the word ‘posthumously’ has been justifiably used in the press communique or the wider question whether there is enough material available for reaching the conclusion that Netaji Subhas Chandra Bose died either in the air-crash of 18th August, 1945 or at any time thereafter.
 This is a wider issue on which undoubtedly in future as in the past, there will be divergent views.
 The real controversy in these proceedings relates to the press communique.
 Since no further steps have been taken pursuant to the press communique and the matter is treated as closed, we declare that the press communique should be treated as cancelled.
 With this declaration nothing further survives and the various petitions either transferred from the Calcutta High Court or filed in this Court stand disposed of.”

 – Hon’ble Judges Sujata v.
 Manohar and G.B.
 Pattanaik, Union of India v.
 Bijan Ghosh, (1997) 6 SCC 535.

-There can never be a conclusion on Netaji Subhas Chandra Bose, as is reflected in the statement above and also in the remark, best forgotten: “Justice (Retd.)
+There can never be a conclusion on Netaji Subhas Chandra Bose, as is reflected in the statement above and also in the remark: “Justice (Retd.)
 Markandey Katju is entitled to his views and put those views in public domain for consumption of public in general.”